isc-projects/stork/doc/install.rst

    The above rules are defined in the ``isColored()`` method in the ``TextFormatter`` class of the ``logrus`` package.

-For example, to disable the output colorization, you should use:
+For example, to disable the output colorization:

 .. code-block:: console